madisonrubylee/madisonrubylee/README.md

 ### 👩🏻‍💻 Front-end developer
 <br />

-> Over 2+ year Front-end and Back-end Web Developer experience.
+> Over 1+ year Front-end Developer experience.
 > I'm a front-end developer passionate about JavaScript engineering.
 (JavaScript, Vue.js in general).
  I always try to see the products I develop from the user's standpoint.